-Resting radionuclide angiogram (RNA) is a type of nuclear medicine procedure.
-This means that a tiny amount of a radioactive substance, called a tracer, is used during the scan to help show the heart’s chambers in motion.
+Resting radionuclide angiogram (RNA) is a type of nuclear medicine test.
+Doctors use a tiny amount of a radioactive substance, called a tracer, during the scan to help show the heart’s chambers in motion.
 This test can tell the doctor how well the heart pumps and how much blood is pumped with each heartbeat.
 This is called the ejection fraction.

-A radioactive tracer (usually technetium) is injected into an arm vein to “tag" blood cells so they can be tracked with a scanner as they move through the heart.
-A special camera (called a gamma camera) then makes recordings of the heart muscle at work, like a movie.
-These recordings will be matched with the electrocardiogram (ECG).
+Your doctor injects a radioactive tracer (usually technetium) into an arm vein.
+The tracer “tags" blood cells so your doctor can track them with a scanner as they move through the heart.
+A special camera (called a gamma camera) then records the heart muscle at work, like a movie.
+Your doctor can match these recordings with the electrocardiogram (ECG).
 An ECG is a recording of the heart's electrical activity.

 If the heart muscle doesn’t move normally, or not enough blood is pumped out by the heart, it may be a sign of one or more of the following:

 Reasons for your doctor to request a resting radionuclide angiogram (RNA) include:

 If your doctor thinks you have some type of heart disease, a resting RNA may be done.

 There may be other reasons for your doctor to recommend this test.